 How is ICIPR protected in Australia?

-For example, copyright can only provide limited protection of ICIPR, in particular:
+For example, copyright can only provide limited protection of ICIPR because:

 Dealing with ICIPR

 The development and use of protocols is becoming common practice in government and the corporate sector.
-By way of example, set out below is the NSW Ministry of the Arts Indigenous Arts Protocol.
+Following are some principles, as set out in Protocols for using First Nations Cultural and Intellectual Property in the Arts, to consider when implementing arts protocols.

 The following questions are intended as a guide to assist educational institutions in negotiations and consultations with Aboriginal communities.